reevesalic/reevesalic.github.io/_posts/2020-10-04-my_sinatra_project.markdown

 My goal is to make this into a mobile app so you can pull up the application on your phone when you are in the store buying books.

+I am still working on viewing only that user's list.
+Right now, it is showing the entire list of books regardless of who added the book.